AvePoint/cloud-api/docs/elements/general/tenant/get-cloud-backup-m365-users-batch.md

 {
     "data": [
         {
-            "email": "user@domain.onmicrosoft.com",
+            "email": "user@domain.onmicrosoft.com", // The email address of the tenant user.
-            "displayName":"UserA",
+            "displayName":"UserA", // The display name of the tenant user.
             "moduleStatus":
             [
                 {
-                    "module":0, // The module of the tenant user: 0 represents mailbox "isProtected": false // Whether the tenant is protected by Cloud Backup for Microsoft 365: false represents not protected
+                    "module":0, // The module of the tenant user: 0 represents mailbox "isProtected": false // Whether the user is protected by Cloud Backup for Microsoft 365: false represents not protected
                 },
                 {
                     "module":2,